indus/ncc/README.md

 ... as close as possible.

 Differences are a result of the asynchronous nature of **ncc**.
 All object creations, method calls and property manipulations don't get processed directly, but get serialized and stored until a return value is necessary and a request is therefore unavoidable.
-Every 'Object' provided by **ncc** (and also every of their methods returns) is actually a function to trigger a synchronization.
+Every 'Object' provided by **ncc** (and also every return value of a method) is actually a function to trigger a synchronization.
 You can pass a error-first-callback ( 'function(error, result){...}' ) to such a function to receive the return value of the last action (see [examples](https://github.com/indus/ncc#examples)).
 <p align="center">
   <img src="https://raw.githubusercontent.com/indus/ncc/master/footage/flow.png" alt="flowchart"/>
 </p>